GiantSpaceRobot/FindFungi/README.md

 ## SLURM Implementation
 Dr Ali Snedden has kindly created a SLURM implementation of the pipeline: https://github.com/astrophys/FindFungi_adapted_for_slurm.

+## Standard Unix Implementation (not a compute cluster)
+Please use this version if you intend to use FindFungi on a single Unix machine: XXX

 ## Contributors

 * Paul Donovan, PhD (email: pauldonovandonegal@gmail.com)